parhuzamos/adblogga/README.md

 * easy to clear the screen (press Enter, then "c" then Enter)
 * easy to log only some messages (press Enter, type "+WifiService" then Enter => **only** message containing "WifiService" will be displayed)
 * easy to exclude some message (press Enter, type "-dalvikvm" then Enter => no message containing "dalvikvm" displayed)
+* specify a package name on the command line to show only it's messages (more include and exclude entries can be added of course)
 * profiles support (collection of include and exclude definitions)

 [![A picture is worth thousand words.](http://parhuzamos.github.io/adblogga/images/20130728225034-420481645.png)](#)